 By now, my eyes are bulging out of my head.

 HOW DOES SHE NOT KNOW I CAN’T USE IT AGAIN AND IS REACTING LIKE THIS IS NO BIG DEAL!
 She just opened me up to the possibility of an infected line!

 Then I remembered how this particular office is always try to put the green cap back on the end of the line when we are finishing up.
-And I’m like: NOOOOOO, it’s contaminated now!
+And I’m like: NOOOOOO, not the green cap, that’s contaminated now anyway!

 It all becomes clear: there is no RN (registered nurse - they are the ones trained on things like PICC lines and ports and allowed to work on them).

 I’m starting to think the staff there has not been properly trained in the care of a PICC line.

 After I finish writing this, I will share it with the owner of the clinic who is super cool and will definitely want to hear about this.
 If for no other reason, to highlight the very real stress something like this causes someone like me.

 Back to the story.
 I get a nurse on the line from my home infusion office.
 She says it will take her TWO hours to drive down from Arlington (that’s far north of Seattle) with all the traffic.
 Two hours?
 I’m like no way.

 I ask her: can’t I fix it?